MetaSys-LISBP/PhysioFit/docs/method.rst

 PhysioFit calculates the Aikake Information Criterion (AIC) to help users select the most appropriate model for their data.
-The AIC is a measure of the explanatory power of a model to explain a given set of data.
+The AIC is a measure of the explanatory power of a model with respect to a given set of data.
 The model with the lowest AIC value is thus considered the best model.